 Giving it to God

 That morning I didn’t realize that I was talking to God, but I was muttering to myself little mantras, “You can do this.
 You will be fine.
 Love is with you.”
 Once in the car, the muttering escalated.
-I could feel myself slipping into a state of panic that would normally have led me to ask Carl to turn the car around, but I wouldn’t give in!
+I could feel myself slipping into a state of panic that would normally have led me to ask my husband to turn the car around, but I wouldn’t give in!
 I suddenly closed my eyes, put my open hands on my lap in a position I learned from yoga symbolized receptivity, and began to say to myself “Give it God.”
 Over and over again, “Give it to God.
 He can take it from you.
 He will carry you.
 You are safe.”
-I kept this to myself knowing that Carl would find it strange, but within minutes I was totally fine.
+I kept this to myself knowing that my husband (an atheist) would find it strange.
+Within minutes I was totally fine.
 In fact I felt great.
 The anxiety passed as quickly as it came and suddenly I was feeling really empowered.
 When we finally met up with my parents I was overflowing with joy and I’m sure they felt it as well.
 We had a wonderful lunch together and I was perfectly content saying “Good Bye” that afternoon because I could feel that my connection with them had nothing to do with their physical presence.
-They were with me all the time, as was this new found God.
+They were with me all the time, as was this newfound God.

 The Bottom Line